kurron/docker-intellij/README.md

 #Troubleshooting

 ##User Account
-The image assumes that account running the continer will have a user and group id of 1000:1000.
+The image assumes that the account running the continer will have a user and group id of 1000:1000.
 This allows the container to save files in your home directory and keep the proper permissions.

 ##X-Windows